D2KLab/music-chatbot/readme.md

 Once you’ve collected those keys, set up your default username in the **Bot Users** section and save your changes to continue.

 ### Remix this Botkit Slack App Starter Kit
-Gomix is a fantastic tool for experimenting with bots without worrying about complex local development configurations.
-We’ve made it simple by creating a [Slack App Starter Kit](https://gomix.com/#!/project/botkit-slack) you can remix.
+Glitch is a fantastic tool for experimenting with bots without worrying about complex local development configurations.
+We’ve made it simple by creating a [Slack App Starter Kit](https://glitch.com/edit/#!/project/botkit-slack) you can remix.

-### Add your keys to Gomix and run
+### Add your keys to Glitch and run

-Gomix safely stores your keys in an .env folder.
+Glitch safely stores your keys in an .env folder.
 Paste your clientId, clientSecret, and studio_token (if you're using Botkit Studio) values in here.
 Don’t worry...if anyone remixes your project, your keys won’t be shared.

 Once you’ve included your app credentials, click **Show Live** to get your bot server running.
-This will open Gomix’s instant hosting and deployment magic.
+This will open Glitch’s instant hosting and deployment magic.
 You’ll need to have this server running for Slack to confirm your app’s endpoints and finish your configuration.

 ## Get your app talking to Slack
 You’re almost there!
 Now you just need to get your environment variables set so your app can communicate with Slack and vice versa.